How To Fix Orphaned Content On Your Website To Rank Higher

 Readers of your content need to be able to find things quickly, otherwise, they will leave and go elsewhere.
 Therefore, having fewer orphaned pages on your website will lead to a lower bounce rate and higher engagement.

 The SEO gods love lower bounce rates as people stay on your website for more extended periods of time-devouring content.
-However, Google is replacing that with engagement in the coming months of 2023.

-Why Fix Orphaned Content?
+Why Fix It?

 Linking To Newer Posts and Pages

 Now, I’ve always linked new posts to old ones but not the other way around.
 Yes, now link your old posts to new ones when it makes sense.
 And don’t forget to link to your pages too.
-So, I’m in the process of fixing these, a few per day, and of course, updating the older posts and pages along the way.

-Now, after doing these (months later) the site Inspire To Thrive’s traffic grew.
+Now, after doing these (months later) the site Inspire To Thrives traffic grew.
 It’s a great way to grow your website’s traffic organically.

 How To Fix Orphaned Content In WordPress